 Anxiety disorders are the most commonly diagnosed psychiatric disorders.
-Nearly one third of the population will develop one at some point in their lives.
+Nearly one-third of the population will develop one at some point in their lives.
 The social and economic costs are staggering, with an estimate from 2006 putting it at close to $43 billion.

 The causes of anxiety are complex and poorly understood.
-Alcohol and drug abuse, trauma, other mental disorders, physical injury, disability, loss of livelihood, and childhood abuse are all known to contribute to or trigger anxiety disorders.
+Alcohol and drug abuse, trauma, other mental disorders, physical injury, disability, loss of livelihood, and child abuse are all known to contribute to or trigger anxiety disorders.
 There also appears to be a strong genetic link, but as usual, this is not well understood.

-Anxiety attacks are what are better known as the fight or flight phenomenon.
+Anxiety attacks are what is better known as the fight or flight phenomenon.
 When someone is in a life-threatening situation their body pumps adrenaline throughout their bloodstream.
 When someone has an anxiety attack and panic disorder, they experience this bodily response with seemingly no life-threatening trigger necessary.

-The current treatments to reduce anxiety involve talking therapies and medications.
+Treatments to reduce anxiety involve talking therapies and medications.
 Unfortunately, talking therapies only work for some people, leaving a substantial portion of the anxious population unsuccessfully treated.
 Medications are of doubtful efficacy, with competing claims as to whether they work in the long term or not.
 It seems that overall, the effect is positive, but there are some serious side effects and it is currently impossible to determine who will benefit and who will not from the drugs before the patient takes them.

 Side effects are common with the drugs used to treat anxiety disorders and many refuse to take any.
 Because of this, many people are not getting adequate treatment.
 The hope is that CBD could present an anxiolytic effect without the side effects of other drugs.

 So far, there has been very little proper scientific investigation into this possibility.
 However, there is enough to get patients and doctors excited.
-Several studies on animals found that CBD helped reduce depressive and anxious behaviours significantly.
-The issues with animal studies and mental health are obvious: we cannot tell exactly how a mouse is feeling, and it is difficult, if not impossible, to extrapolate animal behaviour to our own in a reliable way.
+Several studies on animals found that CBD helped reduce depressive and anxious behaviors significantly.
+The issues with animal studies and mental health are obvious: we cannot tell exactly how a mouse is feeling, and it is difficult, if not impossible, to extrapolate animal behavior to our own in a reliable way.

 It was found that CBD did not interact with the two major endocannabinoid systems’ receptors, CB1 and CB2, instead it seemed to interact with the 5-HT1A serotonin receptor, one that is strongly believed to be related to anxiety and mood in humans and animals.
 It is easier, therefore, to see how these results can carry through to humans.

-Disorders like post traumatic stress disorder (PTSD) and social anxiety disorder (SAD) have shown promise when treated with CBD.
+Disorders like post-traumatic stress disorder (PTSD) and social anxiety disorder (SAD) have shown promise when treated with CBD.
 Anxiety-induced insomnia is one of the most debilitating effects of anxiety disorders, and in one small study CBD was found to improve sleep substantially.

 That is the extent of scientific knowledge regarding CBD in relation to anxiety treatment.
 It presents a hopeful profile for the drug but no concrete evidence it can be effective for anxiety disorders.